AG-WDS/3D-RLMamba/README.md

 # 📘 Dataset

+Note: The dataset and code are restricted to validation and comparative analysis.
+Any use of this data for independent publications is prohibited in the absence of additional licensing or permissions.

 This dataset comes from UAV-mounted SAR observations and is designed for rice lodging detection and related research tasks.
 It provides training and testing sets along with a 15-layer SAR feature matrix, suitable for both machine learning and deep learning models.